Wii U GamePad: Reception

 Rob Crossley from GameSpot heavily criticized the controller, comparing it to the Virtual Boy controller, and stating games such as Super Mario 3D World, Super Smash Bros for Wii U, and Mario Kart 8 do not employ the GamePad in a meaningful way.
 Crossley also called the GamePad a "chubby and clumsy touch-screen controller".
 He also criticized the Off-TV Play feature for being "not a system seller" stating that "most people will not use it with any regularity, and only a few will swear by it."

+How the GamePad's audio was handled in conjunction to the TV's audio also received criticism.
+Destructoid remarked that when games were started normally with the TV and GamePad on, many games by default just duplicated the same audio stream to both the TV and GamePad (for Off-TV Play), which caused the audio to sound "echo-y and weird as well as crunchy and not very loud" and the lack of an option to control the audio output forced users to manually mute the TV or GamePad speakers to avoid the issue.
+Nintendo Life noted that when they played a game which outputted different audio for the TV and GamePad, the character dialogue which came from the GamePad was poorly balanced against the TV sound, and criticized the lack of an option to output all audio from either the TV or the GamePad's speakers or audio jack.